Product Management Case Studies: Real Examples & How to Solve Them

 But don’t become overly rigid.
 The best candidates use frameworks to clarify, not constrain their thinking.
 Whether you’re tackling a product design prompt or mapping out a growth strategy, focus on using structured thinking to communicate your logic, not to check a mental box.

 Frameworks aren’t a substitute for real product thinking.
-Use them as a starting point, but let your own judgment, experience, and creativity guide your response, especially when surfacing unexpected user insights or proposing innovative ideas.
+Use them as a starting point, but let your own judgment, experience, and creativity guide your response, especially when surfacing unexpected user preferences and insights or proposing innovative ideas.

 Practice Like It's Game Day